lsuxrstudio/xrstudioguides/p4/newdepot/README.md

 <sub>[home](../README.md#user-content-gms2-background-tiles--sprites---table-of-contents)</sub>

-Start-Up Procedure for Operator 1
+Procedure for creating a new Depot in P4.

 <br>